input-output-hk/peras-design/docs/reports/tech-report-1.md

 * Certificates need to be produced _locally_ by a single node from the aggregation of multiple votes reaching a quorum.
   * Certificate forging should be reasonably fast but is not critical for block diffusion: A round spans multiple possible blocks so there is more time to produce and broadcast it.
 * A certificate must be reasonably fast to verify as it is on the critical path of chain selection: When a node receives a new block and/or a new certificate, it needs to decide whether or not this changes its best chain according to the weight,
-* The [ALBA](https://iohk.io/en/research/library/papers/approximate-lower-bound-arguments/) paper provides a decentralized certificate construction through a mechanism called a _Telescope_ which at a high-level consists in a (pseudo-)random selection of a sequence of votes,
+* The [ALBA](https://iohk.io/en/research/library/papers/approximate-lower-bound-arguments/) paper provides a decentralized certificate construction through a mechanism called a _Telescope_ which at a high-level consists in a (pseudo-)random selection of a sequence of votes.

 ## Pseudo-code

 We initially started working from researchers' pseudo-code which was detailed in various documents:

-* The initial [protocol definition](https://docs.google.com/document/d/1QMn1CqS4zSbKzvozhcAtc7MN_nMfVHhP25pMTxyhhZ8/edit#heading=h.8bsvt41k7bj1) as presented in the Edinburgh workshop, in October 2023,
+* The initial [protocol definition](https://docs.google.com/document/d/1QMn1CqS4zSbKzvozhcAtc7MN_nMfVHhP25pMTxyhhZ8/edit#heading=h.8bsvt41k7bj1) as presented in the Edinburgh workshop, in September 2023,
 * The [post-workshop definition](https://docs.google.com/document/d/1lywi65s1nQpAGgMpzPXD-sLzYNES-FZ8SHXF75VCKuI/edit#heading=h.dqvlvyqlb2s4)  which considered votes and blocks diffusion and chain selection in a more integrated manner,
-* The newest version from [March 2024](https://docs.google.com/document/d/1w_jHsojcBxZHgGrr63ZGa4nhkgEpkL6a2cFYiq8Vf8c/edit) which addressed the shortcomings of the need to consider individual votes in the chain selection process from earlier versions.
+* The newest version from [March 2024](https://docs.google.com/document/d/1w_jHsojcBxZHgGrr63ZGa4nhkgEpkL6a2cFYiq8Vf8c/edit) which addressed the shortcomings of tallying individual votes in the chain selection process from earlier versions.

-In the Paris Workshop in April 2024, we tried to address a key issue of this pseudo-code: The fact it lives in an unstructured and informal document, is not machine-checkable, and is therefore poised to be quickly out of the sync with both the R&D work on the formal specification, the prototyping, and the research work.
-This collective effort led to writing the exact same pseudo-code as a _literate Agda_ document the internal consistency of which can be checked by the Agda compiler while providing a similar level of flexibility and readability than the original document.
+In the Paris Workshop in April 2024, we tried to address a key issue of this pseudo-code: The fact it lives in an unstructured and informal document, is not machine-checkable, and is therefore poised to be quickly out of the sync with both the R&D work on the formal specification, the prototyping work, and the research work.
+This collective effort led to writing the exact same pseudo-code as a _literate Agda_ document, the internal consistency of which can be checked by the Agda compiler, while providing a similar level of flexibility and readability than the original document.

 This document is available in the [Peras repository](../../src/Peras/ProtocolL.lagda.md) and is a first step towards better integration between research and engineering work streams.

 Next steps include:

-* Refine the pseudo-code's syntax to make it readable and maintainable by researchers and engineers alike,
+* Refining the pseudo-code's syntax to make it readable and maintainable by researchers and engineers alike,
-* Understand how this code relates to the actual Agda code,
+* Understanding how this code relates with the actual Agda code,
-* Equip the pseudo-code with some better semantics.
+* Adding some semantics.

 It is envisioned that at some point this kind of code could become commonplace in the security researchers community in order to provide formally verifiable and machine-checkable specifications, based on the theoretical framework used by researchers (e.g. Universal Composition).

 ## Settlement time

-[Practical Settlement Bounds for Longest-Chain Consensus](https://eprint.iacr.org/2022/1571.pdf) by  Peter Gazi, Ling Ren, and Alexander Russell provides a formal treatment of the settlement guarantees for proof-of-stake (PoS) blockchains.
+[Practical Settlement Bounds for Longest-Chain Consensus](https://eprint.iacr.org/2022/1571.pdf) _(Gazi, Ren, and Russell, 2023)_ provides a formal treatment of the settlement guarantees for proof-of-stake (PoS) blockchains.

 _Settlement time_ can be defined as the time needed for a given transaction to be considered permanent by some honest party.
 On Cardano, the upper bound for settlement time is $3k / f$ which sets the maximum number of slots for the network to produce $k$ blocks, where $k$ is the _security parameter_ and $f$ is the _active slot coefficient_.
 On the current mainchain, this time is 36 hours.
 Note that even if in practice the settlement time is fixed, in theory this bound is always probabilistic.
 The security parameter $k$ is chosen in such a way that the probability of a transaction being reverted after $k$ blocks is lower than $10^{-60}$.